Our Nurse & Clinic Information

 Along with helping children with chronic health conditions manage their health at school, I intervene with actual and potential health problems.
 My role also encompasses screening services, health education and assistance with decision making about health.
 It is my goal to help your child stay in school by encouraging healthy preventative practices.
 I hope to do this in such a way that children respond positively to healthcare providers but also feel empowered to make decisions regarding their own bodies.

 Welcome to the Mt.
 Peak Elementary School Nurse web page.
-Here you will you find our current school guidelines regarding exclusions to school.
-Please feel free to contact me at 469.856.6300 regarding any health concerns you may have for your child while attending Mt.
+Here you will find our current school guidelines regarding exclusions to school.
+Please feel free to contact me at 469.856.6310 regarding any health concerns you may have for your child while attending Mt.
 Peak Elementary.

 Attending school on a regular basis is important for each child’s academic and social development.
-If your child is absent, it is harder to keep up with their classwork.
+If your child is absent, it is harder to keep up with his/her classwork.

 Please don’t hesitate to contact me with any questions.